disj11/disj11.github.io/content/posts/notes-on-using-data-classes-in-kotlin.md

     }
 }
 ```
-As we learned in this post, it is important to always consider the `copy()` function when using data classes in Kotlin.
+As we have learned in this post, it is important to always consider the `copy()` function when using data classes in Kotlin.

-If you are wondering about the `copy()` function, you can find a reference [here](https://kotlinlang.org/docs/data-classes.html).
+If you have any questions about the data classes, you can find more information [here](https://kotlinlang.org/docs/data-classes.html).